Design of a supportive palliative care environment for those in Ayrshire with life-limiting illness

 Fitzalan High School, Cardiff

 Austin-Smith:Lord were appointed as part of Kier’s winning team to design the School to RIBA Stage 4 after a mini competition based on Stage 1 information issued by Cardiff Council.
-The Design Team have worked closely with Cardiff City Council and their advisors, as well as the School, throughout the initial phases of the project.
+The Design Team have worked closely with Cardiff City Council and their advisors, as well as the School, throughout the project.

 A key brief objective was that the design of the new school should provide flexible and adaptable spaces to teach and learn the New Progressive Curriculum.
-Our design proposals are supportive in delivering these principles and supporting the changing role of the teacher as a facilitator of learning.
+Our designs are supportive in delivering these principles and supporting the changing role of the teacher as a facilitator of learning.

 Jo Kemp, Assistant Headteacher, Fitzalan School